udaymarri/Student_event_management_system/README.md

 ```
 Now open [http://localhost:5173](http://localhost:5173) in your browser.

----

-## 📸 Screenshots
-(Add the screenshots you uploaded on LinkedIn here, for visual clarity.)

----

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.